MusDev7/wtftp-model/data/README.md

 ## Note

-The raw flight trajectories used in this work are not available since the trajectory sequences are collected from a real-world ATC system and contain a large amount of position and route information, sharing these sensitive data could pose a potential risk to the safety of civil aviation operations.
+We are not authorized to publicly release the whole dataset used during the current study concerning safety-critical issues.
 Nonetheless, the processed example samples are available in `example_data.npy`.
 Source data for figures are also provided in `source_data.xlsx`.

 ## Guidance of example data